Wendy WheelerWendy Wheeler

 Myths and Archetypes

-I'm a sometime member of the Jung Society of Austin, a student of Joseph Campbell Mythology, and a regular attendee of the Mythic Journeys Conference held in Atlanta every other year on the anniversary of Campbell's birthday.
-I also use the structures of myths in my own fiction and screenwriting, and have been lucky enough to workshop with Chris Vogler, author of The Writers Journey.
+I was a sometime member of the Jung Society of Austin, a student of Joseph Campbell Mythology, and attended both of the Mythic Journeys Conferences held in Atlanta on the anniversary of Campbell's birthday.
+I also use the structures of myths in my own fiction and screenwriting, and have been lucky enough to workshop multiple times with Chris Vogler, author of The Writers Journey.
 As a kid I read every myth or legend of every culture I could find, which probably accounts for much of my writing style now.

 Metaphysics!

 Yep, I'm a meditator.
+Gotsa lotsa intuition, which has pushed me to do things I didn't believe I could (travel, be gregarious, teach creativity classes).
 I believe in energy fields, applied kineseology, reincarnation, aromatherapy, Feng Shui.
-I've been doing dream analysis with an Edgar Cayce ARE study group for over 20 years, and the insights and strengthening of my intuition have been POWERFUL!
-I go to at least a couple of New Age workshops a year, because I always learn cool things.
+I studied dream analysis with an Edgar Cayce ARE study group for over 20 years, and have done some amazing analyses.

 World Travel